 ‣

-- Templating
+- Pre-op

-- Stand by equipment -
+- Stand by equipment:

 - antiprotrusio cages [meant to be used without pelvic discontinuity]

-- Triflange cages in the event of pelvic discontinuity
+- Triflange cages (in the event of pelvic discontinuity).

-- Intraop
+- Intra-op

-- Augments
+- Augments.

-- Cage
+- Cage.

-- Perhaps PWB for a while
+- Consider PWB for a period.

 ‣

-- 1. Standard Hemispherical cup
+- 1. Standard hemispherical cup

-- Insert cementless cup
+- Insert a cementless cup

 - 2. Antiprotrusio cages

-- Apply plate and fix with screws
+- Apply the plate and fix it with screws

-- Cement liner into the cage
+- Cement a liner into the cage

 ‣